Ray Reardon: Early life

 In March 1959, Reardon married Sue, a pottery painter.
 After a rockfall in which he was buried for three hours, and with Sue's encouragement, he quit mining and became a police officer in 1960 when his family moved to Stoke-on-Trent in Staffordshire, England.
+While serving in the police force, Reardon earned commendations for bravery.
+On one occasion, he disarmed a man who was wielding a shotgun.
+On another, he crawled across an icy rooftop and dropped through a skylight onto a burglar.